a-newman/mturk-template/README.md

 * `meta.title` - the title of your task, displayed in the page title (string)
 * `meta.description` - a short overview of your task's purpose, displayed as bolded text right below the page title (string)
 * `meta.disclaimer` - the experiment disclaimer text displayed at the bottom of the page (string)
-* `meta.aggregate` - whether inputs and outputs for the task should be divided up by subtasks, or the same inputs and outputs should be stored across all subtasks.
-If false, outputs will be stored in an array of length `numSubtasks`; otherwise, they will be merged a single object.
-In general, setting this to `false` will be better if subtasks are repetitive and self-contained (for example, labeling a series of images), and this to `true` will be better if the behavior of one subtask depends on input/output from another subtask (for instance, labeling an image in one subtask and writing a description of it in the next).

 ##### Instructions